Joanna Jóźwik

-Joanna Jóźwik (born 30 January 1991 in Wałbrzych) is a Polish middle distance runner who specializes in the 800 metres.
+Joanna Jóźwik (born 30 January 1991 in Wałbrzych) is a retired Polish middle-distance runner who specialized in the 800 metres.
 She won the bronze medal at the 2014 European Athletics Championships.
 Indoors, at the European Indoor Championships, Jóźwik earned bronze in 2015 and silver in 2021.

 She placed fifth at the 2016 Rio Olympics.
-Jóżwik holds Polish record in the indoor 800 m, and won four national titles over the distance.
+Jóżwik is the Polish indoor record holder for the 800 m, and won four national titles over the distance.